Simon Tisher has been a barrister at the Victorian Bar since May 2003. He is well known and respected as a barrister and within the tax profession.

 Simon understands that although cases often contain many facts and large amounts of material, most turn on just a few key facts and issues.
 Simon excels in identifying and extracting the key issues and articulating these succinctly and persuasively to a court or tribunal.

-By request, Simon regularly provides well-received presentations and seminars to organisations such as Television Education Network, the Tax Institute, Leo Cussen Institute, and Legalwise Seminars.
+By request, Simon regularly provides well-received presentations and seminars to organisations such as Television Education Network, the Tax Institute, Leo Cussen Institute and Legalwise Seminars.
 He has published several articles in the Law Institute Journal and Taxation in Australia, and is the author of the tax chapter of de Groot’s Wills, Probate and Administration Practice (Victoria).

 Simon is married with two young daughters.
 In addition to his family, Simon’s interests include history, politics, travel and photography.
-He is a keen skier, trekker, tennis player and ocean swimmer.
-Simon's latest trekking adventure was an ascent of Mt Kilimanjaro, in Tanzania.

 Non-arm's length income: How does it apply and where is it at?